open-education-api/open-education-api.github.io/technical/data-minimization.md

 •	Third-party applications may receive only a minimal required subset.
 •	Public consumers may access only data that is classified as public.

-# Data minimisation via Field Selection
+# B. Data minimisation via Field Selection
 Data minimization is a key principle where the API provides only the necessary data requested by the client.
 This reduces the risk of exposing sensitive information and aligns with privacy best practices.
 To support both data minimization and performance optimization, the API can optionally allow clients to indicate which fields they are interested in.
 This mechanism can help reduce payload sizes and unnecessary data transmission.
 This can be implemented and supported using the fields query parameter.
 Via this approach a client can express field preferences that the client wants the server to return in the response.